josephcc/SearchScapeVIz/README.md

 #### Process Slides

-The process slides can be found in the root of the repository [process.pdf](process.pdf)
+The process slides can be found in the root of the repository [slides.pdf](slides.pdf)

 #### Video

-The video giving a brief overview of how SearchScape works can be found [here](video.mp4)
+The video giving a brief overview of how SearchScape works is in the root as well [video.mp4](video.mp4)

 #### Repo Structure